Tracey Lee (female impersonator): Legacy

 In October 1972, it was reported that Lee was working on an autobiography, to be titled From Under My Wig.
 At the time, it was stated that several American publishers had "already shown great interest in it" and, furthermore, that one unnamed impresario had expressed interest in adapting the book as a feature film.
 Early the following year, it was announced that the book (now titled simply Under My Wig) would be published by the Sydney-based Angus & Robertson in October 1973.
 However, neither the book, nor the proposed film adaptation, ever appeared.

 In later years, Lee donated memorabilia associated with his professional life, including photographs, scrapbooks and recordings of his performances, to the Dennis Wolanski Library of the Performing Arts at the Sydney Opera House.
 In 1997, this collection was transferred to the State Library of New South Wales in Sydney.
 These papers include the typescript of Lee's unpublished autobiography, under the title "I dared to be different".

-A collection of photographs, newspaper clippings and programs on Lee is held by the Australian Lesbian and Gay Archives.
+A collection of photographs, newspaper clippings and programs on Lee is held by the Australian Queer Archives.

 A small collection of theatre programmes and related ephemera from Lee's career is also held by the National Library of Australia at Canberra.

 Queensland-based artist Libby Woodhams, who knew Lee when she worked in Sydney in the late 1980s, paid homage to him with a piece of artwork titled Four places and only one chair.
 Described as "a tribute to Tracy Lee, a drag queen, who did so much for the gay community", the artwork was inspired by a visit to Lee's "sparsely furnished house where, in the dining room, was a table exquisitely laid for four with lace tablecloth, glasses and cutlery - and only one chair".